Academic Life

 At St. John the Baptist School, we support social and emotional learning (SEL) not only during explicit instruction in the classroom but within all aspects of the school day.
 Our staff incorporates teaching practices such as cooperative learning and project-based learning, facilitates the integration of SEL and academic curriculum, and fosters a healthy school climate where all individuals feel respected, supported, and engaged.
 We believe that when we intertwine SEL in our daily work, we are educating the whole child and providing him or her with the skills needed for academic success in the classroom and beyond.
 This work allows us to create a safe and positive school environment that empowers students to thrive and serve others in the community as Disciples of Christ.

-For More Information, please visit Friendzy.co.
+For More Information, please visit openlightmedia.com.